-Hey Fam.
-Today, we're talking about navel anatomy and exploring two popular navel piercing styles: traditional navel piercings and floating navel piercings.
+In this blog post, we're talking about navel anatomy and exploring two popular navel piercing styles: traditional and floating navel piercings.

-The most important thing to remember is that individual anatomy can vary greatly, and the suitability of specific piercing styles will differ from person to person.
+Since individual anatomy varies greatly, the suitability of specific piercing styles will differ from person to person.
 When you come in for a piercing, one of our piercers will assess your anatomy and guide you on the most suitable piercing style based on their expertise and knowledge.

 Traditional Navel Piercings

-Traditional navel piercings are the most common and classic style.
+Traditional navel piercings are the most popular and classic style.
 They involve a single puncture through the skin above the navel and below the upper rim, resulting in a vertical hole.
-This style typically uses a curved barbell as the jewelry.
-The barbell rests inside the hole, while the decorative ends sit on the top and bottom of the navel.
+The jewelry rests inside the hole, with the decorative ends sitting on the top and bottom of the navel.

 Traditional navel piercings are well-suited for a variety of anatomies.
 However, the ideal anatomy for this style includes a distinct fold or crease above the navel, known as the upper rim or lip.
 This fold allows for a secure placement of the jewelry.
 The depth of your navel is also something to consider.
 A moderately deep navel provides enough tissue for the piercing to be comfortably placed without risking excessive pressure on the jewelry.